 For this recipe, I was over ambitious and first grabbed 5 small-medium sized potatoes.
 After beginning to chop them, I quickly realized I only needed two haha.

 For two servings, grab 2 small potatoes.
 Begin by slicing the potatoes in half long-wise.
 Take one of the halves and lay it flat.
 Slice into 4 long pieces.

-Some your slices will probably be a lot taller than others.
-Lay those pieces on their side and slice again.
-Continue this process until all your potato slices are thin relatively the same width.
+Some slices may be longer and can be sliced again.
+Continue this process until all the potato slices are relatively the same width.

 Line up all the slices together and start chopping into small pieces of potato.
 The end product should look something like this.

 Repeat with the other half of the potato and all remaining potatoes.

 Next, chop the onion.
 Begin by cutting it right now the middle.
 Only one half will be used for this recipe.
 Reserve the other half in the fridge.

 Set one of the onion halves on its side and slice off the root end.
 Remove the outer layer of onion skin and lay flat.